day8/re-frame/docs/EPs/0002-ReframeInstances.md

 ## Introduction

 Currently, there can only be one instance of `re-frame` on a page.
-This design limitation simplifies the programmer's experience of using re-frame in 99% of usecases.
+This design limitation simplifies the programmer's development experience in 98% of usecases.

 But there are problematic usecases:
   1. when two instances of **the same** app need to coexist on the one page:
      - think of `devcards` where instances can coexist
      - when unittesting, it might be useful to create re-frame "instances", use them, and then throw them away.
   2. when **different** re-frame apps need to coexist on the one page.
+Different, as in, completely different apps - like one is TodoMVC and the other is a meme creator.

-So, the challenge here is to facilitate these more complicated usecases but, in the process, to not lose the current simplicity which is enjoyed most of the time.
+So, the challenge is to facilitate these more complicated usecases but, in the process, to not lose the current simplicity which is enjoyed most of the time.

 ### Global State As A Frame

 re-frame has some global state in the form of various atoms scattered about internal namespaces.
-The best externally-known is `app-db`.
+The best known is `app-db`.

 It would be completely straightforward to scoop up this state and put it into some sort of `defrecord` whole - let's call a `Frame` - and then allow the programmer to create instances of `Frame` when they
 want to create a new instances of a re-frame app.

-Imagine that there's is a new API function called `create-frame` - use it to create as many re-frame instances as you want.
+Imagine that there's a new API function called `create-frame`, which creates a new instance of this `defrecord` `Frame` and you can use it to create as many re-frame apps as you want.

+### The Two Problems

-So, that's the easy bit.
+So, that was the easy bit.
 Now the design work starts in earnest and there's two problems to solve:
   1. how to associate handlers with a `Frame`
   2. within a view fucntion, how to `subscribe`